 So you see, it’s not just us.
 Always good to get an endorsement from other people along the way.

 Great bar, great hostel (according to reviews).
 And, of course, great location!

 El Camino Hostel & Pub – Useful Info

-- To get there, head up the steep hill facing Yacht Boutique Hotel, following the bend to the right – then take a left after you’ve passed Ideal Pension.
+- To get there, head up the steep hill facing Yacht Boheme Hotel, following the bend to the right, not the left towards Hotel Unique.
+Then take a left after you’ve passed Ideal Pension.
 The entrance to El Camino is on your left after about 50 metres.

 - You can get more info, photos, updates etc by liking the El Camino Hostel & Pub Facebook page.

 - If you love rooftop terrace bars, we can also recommend Cafe Park Teras, also in Fethiye.